percona/pxb-docs/docs/index.md

 # Percona XtraBackup - Documentation

+!!! warning "End of life alert"

+    Percona XtraBackup 2.4 has reached End of Life (EOL).
+The core documentation is now read-only and is no longer updated with new features, enhancements, or bug fixes.

 !!! note ""

     This documentation is for the latest release: Percona XtraBackup {{release}} ([Release Notes](release-notes/2.4/{{release}}.md)).